 The term stakeholder should be considered for the CCWG-Accountability in its wider acceptance, for instance by relying on the definition provided by the European Framework for Quality Management (EFQM): a person, group or organization that has a direct or indirect stake or interest in the organization because it can either affect the organization or be affected by it.
 This includes but is not limited to all ICANN SOs and ACs.

 The view of the group is that this definition is useful, and can be further clarified by illustrating which stakeholders can affect ICANN or be affected by ICANN, either directly or indirectly.
 These definitions may be referenced at further stages to clarify which parties may have standing ground to certain accountability mechanisms, should participate to certain groups to provide appropriate checks and balances, or assess the level of independence of certain existing or contemplated mechanisms.

+The group also discussed references to pre-existing categories of stakeholders.
+The Tunis agenda for the information society, outcome of the World summit on information society, mentioned “governments, the private sector, civil society and international organizations.”
+The Netmundial multistakeholder statement refers to “governments, private sector, civil society, technical community, and academia “.
+Noting that the Netmundial statement stressed that “the respective roles and responsibilities of stakeholders should be interpreted in a flexible manner with reference to the issue under discussion”, the group’s view was that these categories were not the most appropriate for the issue of Icann’s accountability.

 Affected parties